bsherin/tactic/docs/Which-tiles-are-available-when.rst

 name of the tile class, not the name of the module.
 It has to be this way since it’s possible to have multiple tile classes inside a module.

-If you go to your tile library, and click **unload**, this will clear all of the tiles that you loaded.
+If you go to your tile library, and click :guilabel:`unload`, this will unload all of the tiles that you previously loaded.

 This has an impact on what happens if you **save a project.** By default, when you save a project, the project makes a note of all of the